kshayk/react-basics-one/README.md

 ## About React
-React is a client library which focuses on building the HTML DOM by using components.
+React is a client library written in Javascript which focuses on building the HTML DOM by using components.

 The components are Javascript functions (or classes, React support both approaches) that return JSX.